-At Proxar IT we can assess your current environment, plan, design and implement an upgrade or migration, or introduce a new solution.
+At Proxar IT, we can assess your current environment, plan and design.
+And we can also implement an upgrade or migration, or introduce a new solution.

-Proxar IT can also help minimise your costs with the savings that can be made with Azure Hybrid Benefit and Reserved Instances which can offer sizeable discounts compared to Azure pay-as-you-go pricing.
+Additionally, we can help minimise your costs with the savings that can be made with Azure Hybrid Benefit and Reserved Instances.
+Which can offer sizable discounts compared to Azure pay-as-you-go pricing.

-There is a lot to consider with Windows Server licencing including:
+There’s a lot to consider with Windows Server licensing including:

 - Core-based processor licensing